TimothyDJones/interesting-words/README.md

 ## C
 - **[cromulent](https://en.wikipedia.org/wiki/Lisa_the_Iconoclast#Embiggen_and_cromulent)** - Neologism coined by Lisa Simpson (via writer [David X. Cohen](https://en.wikipedia.org/wiki/David_X._Cohen)) meaning excellent, legitimate, authentic, or fine.
 - **cruciverbalist** - a designer or enthusiast of crossword puzzles.
+- **cynosure** - From the Greek meaning literally literally **dog's tail, Ursa Minor**.
+Since this constellation contains Polaris, the guiding star, **cynosure** means something or someone who is the center of attention.

 ## E
 - **eigengrau** - German word that literally means "instrinsic grey".
 It is the color that you see in the absence of light.
 The CSS hex code for eigengrau is [#16161D](http://www.colorhexa.com/16161d).